nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 inf:    jmp inf
 ```

 The control flow looks a lot like what a C compiler would output from a structured program.
-The code to skip introduced a new `JMP abs` instruction that takes up 3 bytes.
-Conditional branches use a relative 8-bit immediate field for the branch target, and thus they're only two bytes a piece.
+The code to skip the last scroll introduced a new `JMP abs` instruction that takes up 3 bytes.
+Conditional branches are only two bytes as they encode the branch target using a relative 8-bit immediate.

 The "skip last scroll" JMP can be avoided by moving the scroll up call to the top of the loop, and restructuring the control flow a bit.
 This is the pattern Philip had come up with: